Places To Eat

 Secret Sandwich Society.
 The word sandwich can imply a certain pedestrian ordinariness (Subway anyone?) that in no way applies to what is being served at this terrific restaurant.
 Started by local restaurant gurus Tashia and David Bailey, current owner Lewis Rhinehart has continued the top shelf tradition and expanded the menu to include burgers and the best soups in town.
 The bread comes from a bakery in Lewisburg.
 The pickles, cole slaw, mac-n-cheese are all homemade, as are the potato chips, which just may be the single best thing that has happened to Fayetteville in a long time.
 The sandwiches are characterized by imaginative ingredients and combos and presidential names.
 Eat one of each and you become a member of the Secret Society.
 The salads are loaded and the soups are hearty.
 There are no words to adequately describe the Key Lime Pie.
 The outdoor deck is killer.
 Open every day except Tuesday from 11-9, Fri and Sat. open til 10.
 Located in the old Diogi’s space which used to be the old Pies and Pints space, underneath what used to be New River Bike and Tour.
 Are you following this?
 304-574-4777 WiFi available. www.secretsandwichsociety.com

 Stache.
-Located next to the Historic Fayette Theatre.
+Located on Court street in downtown Fayetteville, the Stache is a must stop after a day of outdoor fun.
 We are so fortunate to have an old-fashioned kid-friendly ice cream parlor!
 You will find a full selection of ice cream, candy and toys.
-304-574-3005
+304-574-3005 https://www.restaurantji.com/wv/fayetteville/the-stache-/

 Dirty Ernie’s Rib Pit.
 A popular après-rafting spot, this is the place for meat-lovers—ribs are what they do best.
 It has a relaxed atmosphere and a menu that offers something for everyone.
 Kids love it because they can throw peanut shells on the floor; mothers love it because they don’t have to worry about what their kids do.
 The French Onion soup is a winner.
 They can accommodate larger groups.
 Closed Nov-April.
 Located just off Rt.
 19 on Keller Ave.
 304-574-4822.